Sterling hits 12-wk high vs dlr, eyes on scale of QE

 * Sterling rises to highest since mid-Nov vs dollar

-* BoE seen announcing another 50 bln stg of QE on Thurs
+* Risk of more BoE QE on Thurs may limit pound's gains

 By Jessica Mortimer